Abblix/Templates/OpenIDProviderTemplate/README.md

 - **MyOpenIDProvider.csproj**: Project file for the .NET project.
 - **Program.cs**: Entry point for the .NET application.
 - **TestUserStorage.cs**: In-memory storage for user credentials, useful for testing and development purposes.

+## 🖧 Connecting Clients

+Configuring and connecting clients to your Abblix OIDC Server is a crucial step in setting up your identity provider.
+This process involves defining client credentials, configuring allowed grant types, setting up redirect URIs, and more.
+Each client must be properly configured to securely interact with your OpenID Connect server, ensuring that only authorized applications can request tokens and access user data.

+For a comprehensive guide on how to configure clients, including examples and best practices, please refer to the detailed documentation: [Configuring Clients](https://docs.abblix.com/docs/getting-started-guide#configuring-openidproviderapp).

 ## 🔧 Configuration